droveda/oauth2-openidconnect-course/course02/NOTES01.md

 ## Keycloak Architecture
 Identity and Access Management System (IAMS).
-Keycloak is basically nothing but an identity and access managemtn system and it is completely open source.
+Keycloak is basically nothing but an identity and access management system and it is completely open source.
 Oauth2, OpenID Connect, SAML.
 Keycloack can be used as a single sign on server.
 Can act as a SAML identity provider, or it can even act as an OAuth authorization server.